Gregory Chamitoff: NASA career

 In 1995, Chamitoff joined the Motion Control Systems Group in the Mission Operations Directorate at the Johnson Space Center, where he developed software applications for spacecraft attitude control monitoring, prediction, analysis, and maneuver optimization.

 Selected by NASA for the Astronaut Class of 1998, Chamitoff started training in August 1998 and qualified for flight assignment as a mission specialist in 2000.
 He worked in the Space Station Robotics branch, was lead CAPCOM for ISS Expedition 9, acted as crew support astronaut for ISS Expedition 6, and helped develop onboard procedures and displays for Space Station system operations.

 In July 2002, Chamitoff was a crew-member on the Aquarius undersea research habitat for 9 days as part of the NEEMO 3 mission (NASA Extreme Environment Mission Operations).

 He served as the backup Expedition 15/16 Flight Engineer 2 and STS-117/STS-120 Mission Specialist 5 for Clayton Anderson.

-While aboard the space shuttle, he spoke with Michael Sobell Sinai School students via a live satellite link.

-Expedition 17 & 18
+Expedition 17 and 18

 Chamitoff served on a long-duration mission to the International Space Station.
 He launched as a mission specialist on board Space Shuttle mission STS-124.
 He was flight engineer 2 and science officer on Expedition 17.
 He returned home as a mission specialist on STS-126, completing a tour that lasted six months.

 As part of his personal allowance, Chamitoff brought the first bagels into space, 3 bags (18 sesame seed bagels) of Fairmount Bagels with him, from his cousin's bagel bakery.
 He also bought a velcro chess set and started playing games against mission control, which got quite competitive.

-Chamitoff also placed a Mezuzah shaped like a rocket made by British-Israeli silversmith Laura Cowan "on the door post near his bunk bed" on the International Space Station.
+In 2008, Chamitoff voted from outer space.

 While Richard Garriott was aboard the ISS at the beginning of Expedition 18, Chamitoff and Garriott filmed the first magic show in space, and along with Yury Lonchakov, Michael Fincke and Richard Garriott, filmed a science-fiction movie made in space, Apogee of Fear.

 After conducting experiments with the SPHERES during his mission, he founded the Zero Robotics competition, where high school students program the robots.